anconcsio/laravel-image-uploader/readme.md

 ## Using

-Run database job:
+Run database worker:

 ``` bash
 php artisan queue:work database --queue=image-uploader
 ```

-Or change value of the config key image-uploader.queue-connection to "sync"
+Or change the value of the config key image-uploader.queue-connection to "sync"

 Visit /image-uploader url